TeamMango/cavatica/README.md

 ---
 ## Dependencies

-Since this is a Docker of Cavatica, the only dependency is *Docker*.</>
+Since this is a Docker of Cavatica, the only dependency is *Docker*.

 Although, in order to rub docker command, *Sudo* is required, if you don't have Sudo switch to Signularity instead of Docker.

 ## Installation